Clerk of Court I

 Mille Lacs Band Member/American Indian preference applies

-The Clerk of Court I performs a wide range of intermediate level clerical, case processing and courtroom duties under varying levels of supervision.
-The Clerk I manages assigned court cases to receive, examine, prepare and process a legal document in support of the court operations and dockets accordingly.
+The Clerk of Court I provide intermediate clerical, case processing and courtroom duties under varying levels of supervision.
+The Clerk manages assigned court cases to receive, examine, prepare and process a legal document in support of the court operations and dockets accordingly.

-• Associates degree with three years of progressively responsible administrative work experience required – or – High School Graduate with five or more years of direct Court Clerk or legal administrative work experience required.
+• Associates degree with three years of progressively responsible administrative work experience required – or – One year of post-secondary education with five or more years of Court Clerk or legal administrative work experience required.

 • Become certified as a Clerk of Court by taking the standard certification within one year of hire, required.